 The ground based EMS system is backed up by an extensive system of 10 HEMS helicopters.
 Most centers average between 500-600 runs per year.
-Six of the helicopters have private operators, Police as well as Army flies at two stations.
+Eight of the helicopters have private operators, Police as well as Army flies one station each.
 The flying medical staff is provided by appropriate regional EMS service (with exception of military helicopter, which is staffed my military personell).

-5 HEMS helicopters are available in day shifts only, while another five are avialable 7/24.
-All flights are done under VFR conditions only.
+4 HEMS helicopters are available in day shifts only, while another five are avialable 24/7.
+All flights are operate under VFR conditions only.

 Physicians should be specialized in Emergency medicine, Anesthesia, Internal medicine, Surgry or General medicine.